Robert Titus (colonist): Banishment

 Robert took his family to Long Island in the summer of 1654 where his son Edmond had moved about 1650 to later become a Quaker.
 They settled near Oyster Bay in Huntington, Long Island.
 Robert's oldest son John was a land holder in Rehoboth in 1654 and remained there when his father moved to Long Island.

 Death

-Robert Titus probably died before 1679 when his wife Hannah's will was read.
+Robert Titus died in 1672 in Huntington, LI.
+His wife Hannah's will was then drawn up, and read upon her death in 1679.
 The following will of Hannah Titus made at Huntington, L.I. in 1672 makes no mention of her husband.
 The original is on file in the office of the Clerk of the Court of Appeals, in Albany, N.Y.: